zsparal/api-documentation/source/oauth/onboarding.rst

 You will have to provide a logo, name and redirect URL for the OAuth app that will be automatically created.

-That page will display the Client ID and secret needed for the steps below.
+After submitting, you will receive the Client ID and secret needed for the steps below.

 Step 1: Setting up the authorization
 ------------------------------------